What’s an Introvert and How Do You Know if You Are One?

 Can you be social as an introvert?

-Introverts are not necessarily shy people avoiders.
+Introverts are not necessarily shy, quiet and withdrawn either.
 Depending on the individual, introverts can be active and social in their circles.
-The only thing differing them from a social extrovert is that they will need time to recharge their energy after a social situation.
+The only thing differing them from a social extrovert is that they will need time to recharge their energy after social situations.